 Heart: What do you value, what motivates you?

 Hands: What can you do?
 What have you done so far?
-What will you do in the future?
+What will you do with your skills in the future?
 Your actions define your impact, see chapter 18

-Figure 2.4: What knowledge do you have (head)?
+Figure 2.5: What knowledge do you have (head)?
 What are your values (heart)?
 What skills and experience do you have (hands)?
+Head, heart, hands sketch by Visual Thinkery is licensed under CC-BY-ND

 Answering these questions will help you understand your story.